-One of the requirements for being listed on the National Registry is for the certified ME to report results of all completed CMV driver's medical examinations to FMCSA by midnight (local time) of the next calendar day following the examination, by completing and electronically submitting an MCSA-5850, for each examination conducted via their National Registry account.
-This includes MEC information from all examinations performed in accordance with the FMCSRs (49 CFR 391.41- 49 CFR 391.49), but also allows MEs to transmit MEC information from examinations performed in accordance with the FMCSRs with any applicable State variances.
+MEs are required to report results of all completed CMV driver's medical examinations to FMCSA by midnight (local time) of the next calendar day following the examination, by completing and electronically transmitting a CMV Driver Medical Examination Results Form, MCSA-5850, for each examination conducted via their individual password-protected National Registry web account.
+This includes not just MEC information from all examinations performed in accordance with the FMCSRs (49 CFR 391.41- 49 CFR 391.49), but also allows MEs to transmit MEC information from examinations performed in accordance with the FMCSRs with any applicable State variances.
 The MCSA-5850 includes almost all of the information on the MEC.
-The information not on the MCSA-5850 includes the ME's name and signature, telephone number, healthcare profession, state licensing number, state license issued by, National Registry number, and the date the MEC was signed.
-This information is not on the MCSA-5850 because the National Registry system collects and stores this information from MEs as part of the registration process as a first step in becoming a certified ME.
+The information not on the MCSA-5850 includes the ME's name and signature, telephone number, healthcare profession, state licensing number, state license issued by, national registry number, and the date the MEC was signed.
+This information is not on the MCSA-5850 because the National Registry system collects this information from MEs as part of the registration process as a first step in becoming a certified ME.

-When an ME submits an MCSA-5850, ME's account information is added to the report and becomes part of the MCSA-5850 submission.
-Beginning June 22, 2021, FMCSA will electronically transmit driver identification, examination results, and restriction information for CDL and CLP holders from the National Registry system to the SDLAs via CDLIS.
+When a ME submits a MCSA-5850, the information on the MCSA-5850 is merged with the ME's account information, becomes part of the MCSA-5850 submission, and represents all of the information captured on the MEC.
+FMCSA electronically transmits driver identification, examination results, and restriction information for CDL and CLP holders from the National Registry system to the SDLAs via CDLIS.
 Since MEs are allowed to transmit the above information from examinations performed in accordance with the FMCSRs with any applicable State variances, the information will also be forwarded to the SDLAs for CLP and CDL holders.
-FMCSA will also electronically transmit medical variance information (exemptions, skills performance evaluation certificates, and grandfathered exemptions) for all CMV drivers from the National Registry to the SDLAs.
-The information to be transmitted includes the issued and expiration dates.
-Transmission of this information will allow authorized State and Federal enforcement officials to view the most current and accurate information regarding the medical status of the CDL driver, all information on the MEC, and the medical variance information (exemptions, SPE certificates, and grandfathered exemptions) to include the issued and expiration dates.
+FMCSA also electronically transmits medical variance information (exemptions, skills performance evaluation certificates, and grandfathered exemptions) for all CMV drivers from the National Registry to the SDLAs.
+The information transmitted includes the type of variance and the issued and expiration dates.
+Transmission of this information allows authorized State and Federal enforcement officials to view the most current and accurate information regarding the medical status of the CDL driver, all information on the MEC, and the medical variance information (exemptions, skills performance evaluation certificates, and grandfathered exemptions) to include the issued and expiration dates.